eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/status.rst

 Fields of status objects containing counts of events will have both a cumulative and interval count, where the cumulative count will keep track of all changes during the lifetime of the DDS entity, and the interval count is the number of changes since the previous readout of the status.
-The statuses can be accessed by the following functions on the entity:
+To access the statuses, use the following functions on the entity:

 .. table:: CycloneDDS-CXX Status accessors